brainglobe/brainglobe.github.io/docs/source/documentation/brainglobe-segmentation/user-guide/index.md

 This is most useful when you want to visualise your segmented structures in [brainrender](../../brainrender/index), as they must be in atlas space to do so. **Click this button, then choose your brainreg (or cellfinder registration) output directory.**
-* `Load atlas` If you don't have your own data registered to the atlas, then you can just load the atlas.
-Useful for making visualisations etc. **Click this drop-down menu, then pick an atlas.**

 ## **Navigating**